qunitjs/js-reporters/README.md

     - `failed`, if at least one assertion has failed.
     - `skipped`, if the test is disabled and wasn't executed.
  - **runtime**: `Number` - execution time in milliseconds.
- - **errors**: `Array|undefined` - array containing all errors, i.e failed Assertions.
+ - **errors**: `Array` - array containing all errors, i.e failed Assertions.
 It will contain at least one error for failed statuses and it will be empty for statuses other than failed.
  - **assertions**: `Array` - array of Assertions containing all assertions passed and failed, for a skipped test there will be an empty array.
 Frameworks that don't track passed assertions can always provide an empty array for passed tests.
 In that case, for failed tests this should match the errors property.

 Based on the discussion in [#79](https://github.com/js-reporters/js-reporters/issues/79), js-reporters establishes also a minimum set of properties for the emitted assertions, failed or passed: